MaximeFrancoeur/How-do-tests/README.md

         }

 		// 2.
-Test whether the argument is passed to the DAO.
+Test whether the argument is passed to the DAO. final Foo foo = myRepositoryDAO.getById(id);

 		// 3.
-Test if the argument is the same as that through the method. final Foo foo = myRepositoryDAO.getById(id);

-		// 4.
 Test if foo is null : expected Exception if (foo == null) {
             throw new Exception();
         }

-		// 5.
+		// 4.
 Finally a test with no error. return foo;
     }